 Actors' Tools Workshops

-An exclusive group of 8-20 young artists creates an original play to be performed within their own community and at Arena Stage.
-Rehearsals may be held at school, an organization's private space and/or at Arena Stage.
+Groups of 8-20 artists create an original play to be performed in their own community and at Arena Stage as a part of the Voices of Now Festival.
+Rehearsals may be held at school, in an organization's private space and/or at Arena Stage.

 Voices of Now: Meet the Artists